 - Unit 27 - Storyboarding

-GCSE Grade C in English and Maths (or equivalent).
-From September 2017 entry GCSE Grade 4 in English and Maths.
+GCSE Grade C (4) in English and Maths.

 You will be required to provide a portfolio of work at interview showing previous media products that you have produced previously.